dorohuchon/Henneguya_salminicola_genome/README.md

 # Heneguya_salminicola_genome
-Data associated to the genome of Henneguya salminicola
+This repository contains the genome of Henneguya salminicola assembled from PacBio reads